The Bali surf guide for beginners

 Safety first

 I totally get you!
 Apparently with surfing you either hate it or love it.
-I remember my first surfing experience where I actually expected to hate it, but ended up being dragged out of the water because the sun was really setting and dinner was really ready.
+I remember my first surfing experience where I actually expected to hate it but ended up being dragged out of the water because the sun was really setting and dinner was really ready.
 I got hooked.
 That feeling of catching a wave is one of the best in the world, and the paddling does get easier.
-If you think of buying your own surfboard I can recommend buying a Longboard or a Mini Malibu.
-These boards are big and stable enough to get some confidence, and small enough to improve.
-One of the most made mistakes is that people tend to buy a short board too quick, which leaves them struggling in the water instead of catching loads of waves and learning to become better.

 Just some final words

 I hope this Bali surf guide gave you some itchy feet to give surfing a try as well.
-Those sunrise surfs, the salty hair, the good-looking surf boys and girls and of course, just being out and active in nature really gets addictive.
+Those sunrise surfs, the salty hair, the good-looking surf boys and girls, and of course, just being out and active in nature really gets addictive.
 Maybe some last advice.
-Have a good sunblock, a proper warm-up (you’ll regret it the rest of the week if you don’t) and lots and lots of fun.
+Have a good sunblock, a proper warm-up (you’ll regret it the rest of the week if you don’t), and lots and lots of fun.
 Surf’s up!

 Marthe

 Ps.
 The best tip I ever got: PADDLE, PADDLE, PADDLE!
-The moment the wave touches your feet, give it three more paddles and GO!
+The moment the wave touches your feet, give it three more paddles, and GO!
 Guaranteed success.

 Photos by: M. Barends & J. Roeland©